lokdoninc/backend-master-lokdonSKI/README.md

  d) Hashes are not used in the classical sense for authentication: They only suffice for initial plain text integrity (digest) check

- e) CRC or checksum is not pushed here because of HE: If the hashes matches, original plaintext is the same as the current one.
+ e) CRC or checksum is not pushed here because of HE: If the hashes matche, original plaintext is the same as the current one.

 The minimum modes for any encryption done is usually 5 or m5 for this system.
 However, you can encrypt anything (a message etc) from M1 to Mnth.
 This could be applied in telecommunications, IT, aeronautics, litography, medicine and health, reatil, finance and education.

 # Infrastructure of LFK
 It has an elegant, simple and easy to implement approach.
 Our social mode of interaction on the media had made possible for us to easily figure out what works.
 Many profile today are comprised of attributes.
-Therefore, we reduce data into certain groups for seemingly public key implementation.
+Therefore, we reduce data into certain groups for seemingly public key implementations.

 Digital Nucleus Agregator(DnA): These are attributes that can be converted to encrypted strings for various intermediate representation in the digital space. e.g Name, SS#, eFri, DOB, PIN, Address, password Gender, Driver license# etc. It could be anything of your choosing.
 Profiles rely on DnA as their building blocks for intermediate representation in this reference.
 DnA are derived from profiles attributes as we will demonstrate later.